Not an American user?

-The game has three main stages, and a number of different gameplay elements, largely allowing you choose your own path.
-Initially you walk the streets trying to get the right elements and people, then you head out onto the waters to head to other trading cities.
-Upon approaching other ships you can board them and do battle with their inhabitants.
+The game has three main stages and a number of different gameplay elements, largely allowing the player to choose their own path.
+The first part of the game involves walking the streets trying to get the right elements and people, then moves onto the seas where the player has to sail to other trading cities.
+It is also possible to board other ships upon approaching them and battle those who are onboard.

 - "Tai Pan" -- Alternate spelling (media)